Stadia Captures rolling out to the web with downloads - 9to5Google

 While you can record clips and screenshots online (F12) or with the Stadia Controller, viewing Captures has been limited to the Android and iOS apps.
 At that, you cannot download content, much less pinch-in and zoom.
 Workarounds involve screenshotting the screenshot, using Google Takeout, or browsing the Google file picker in first-party services.

-This evening, Google stared rolling out (via Reddit) Stadia Captures on the web.
+This evening, Google started rolling out (via Reddit) Stadia Captures on the web.
 Accessible as a carousel from the bottom of the “Home” tab, users can visit stadia.google.com/captures to “See all.”
-That URL returns a 404 for most visitors and is not yet widely available.

 When live, you’re presented with a grid view arranged chronologically, and selecting lets you view or watch.
 The game that capture is from is listed above, while the top-right features delete and download buttons.

-Note: Update: As of Tuesday morning, Stadia Captures are widely rolled out on the web.
-Screenshots download as JPEG, while WebM is leveraged for video with one 1080p 30FPS video lasting 30 seconds coming in at 73MB.
-Quality is determined by your set “Data usage & performance” setting.
-Files are generically named as the game they’re from.